IIceClimber/IIceClimber.github.io/index.md

 press Y for the screen being displayed since it will allow the pwnagotchi to display information on the physical device.
 For the type of display we are using the Display type is "waveshare_4".
 For the preferernce of display color, the choice is purely cosmetic and can be changed later in the furture.

+Currently the Screen doesnt not refresh fast enough for the pwnagotchi to provide any meaningful information. we will configure a file so that the screen refreshes after a shorter amount of time

+we will head to "cd /etc/pwnagotchi/" and edit a file using "sudo nano config.toml".
+At a space below the original text add "ui.fps = 1", this will refresh the screen once every second, press "ctrl + x" and then press "Y" to save configurations.

+for these changes to be implemented make sure to restart the device with the command "systemctl restart pwnagotchi.service"
 ## Header 2

 > This is a blockquote following a header.